Wanna Be the Strongest in the World!

-Wanna Be the Strongest in the World! (世界でいちばん強くなりたい!, Sekai de Ichiban Tsuyoku Naritai!) is a Japanese joshi puroresu-themed manga series written by ESE and illustrated by Kiyohito Natsuki.
+Wanna Be the Strongest in the World! (世界でいちばん強くなりたい!, Sekai de Ichiban Tsuyoku Naritai!) is a Japanese manga series written by ESE and illustrated by Kiyohito Natsuki.
 It was serialized in Earth Star Entertainment's Comic Earth Star from March 2011 to December 2013.
 An anime television series adaptation by Arms aired from October to December 2013.

 Plot

 Sakura Hagiwara is a pop idol and member of the fictional Japanese idol group Sweet Diva.
 One day, however, a female wrestler named Rio Kazama beats up Elena Miyazawa, a fellow Sweet Diva member and Sakura's rival, after she hears the latter claim that professional wrestling is easy.
-To avenge Elena, Sakura is introduced to the Berserk Wrestlers team, of which Rio is a part of.
+To avenge Elena, Sakura is introduced to the Berserk Wrestlers team, of which Rio is a member.
 Eventually, Sakura proves to be a natural athlete with potential and joins the team.